-The Medical Devices Directive (93/42/EEC), along with two associated directives, the Active Implantable Medical Devices Directive and the In Vitro Diagnostic Devices Directive, cover all medical equipment.
+The Medical Devices Directive (93/42/EEC), along with two associated directives (the Active Implantable Medical Devices Directive and the In Vitro Diagnostic Devices Directive) cover all medical equipment.
 This directive includes equipment intended by the manufacturer to be used to diagnose, prevent, monitor, treat, alleviate, compensate for and/or control a disease, injury, handicap, physiological process or conception.
-This directive excludes any products which come under the scope of one of the other two medical directives.
+The Directive excludes any products which come within the scope of one of the other two medical device directives.

 See Amendment to the Medical Devices Directive.

 The Medical Devices Directive was enacted to provide for a harmonised regulatory environment for all medical devices sold within the European Economic Area.
 All products which fall within the scope of the Directive must meet certain essential safety and administrative requirements and are to be CE marked to show that they comply.
 Such products may then be freely sold throughout the EEA without being subject to additional national regulations.

 The Medical Devices Directive is one of a suite of three directives which together cover all medical equipment.
 The associated directives are the Active Implantable Medical Devices Directive (AIMDD) and the In Vitro Diagnostic Devices Directive (IVDD).

 The Directive defines medical devices as: